sharoncornelius/idpf-specification/idpf_specification.md

 #define VIRTCHNL2_RSS_ALG_XOR_SYMMETRIC 3

 /* VIRTCHNL2_OP_CREATE_VPORT
-* PF/VF driver sends this message to CP to create a vport by filling in required
+* PF/VF driver sends this message to CP to create a vPort by filling in required
 * fields of virtchnl2_create_vport structure.
 * CP responds with the updated virtchnl2_create_vport structure containing the
 * necessary fields followed by chunks which in turn will have an array of